 The Istanbul Protocol (Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment)

-The experts listed here are good and have agreed to have their details shown.
+We list below a few of the experts we have used to good effect in recent times, and who have agreed to have their details shown.
 If you have suggestions of other experts who may agree to be listed here, please let us know.

 Professor John Sidel – Indonesia, Philippines firstname.lastname@example.org